What lessons can we learn from "The Lord's Prayer"?

 These few short phrases recorded by Matthew and Luke can be a gold mine of spiritual truth for us.
 Among other things, Jesus in this prayer says absolutely nothing about a special "prayer language."
 When Jesus' disciples came to Him asking to be taught to pray, Jesus did not give them a lesson in unknown tongues.
 He did not say, "Begin repeating over and over again some word of praise." [ more on tongues-speaking ]

 What did Jesus hold up to His followers as the perfect type of prayer?
 His response is a model of simplicity, brevity, and directness.
 It is clear from the passage in Luke that God wants us to communicate with Him in words that most naturally express our feelings.
 This model prayer -- the Lord's Prayer, we call it -- is clear and concise.
-There is no staccato, hollow repetition, nor any unintelligible syllables.
+There is no staccato, hollow repetition, or unintelligible syllables.

-It is clear from Jesus' teaching that He doesn't want us to come thoughtlessly into God's presence.
-Any praying based on Jesus' model will include expressions of reverence to God.
-It will acknowledge the coming Kingdom.
+Jesus' teaching clearly demonstrates that He doesn't want us to enter God's presence thoughtlessly.
+Prayer based on Jesus' model will include expressions of reverence and acknowledgment of the coming Kingdom.

 Then our Lord follows up this model prayer, with an emphasis on the need for perseverance in prayer.

 In all of this, there is no hint of a secret, heavenly language.
-Surely, if there was a better way to pray than the intelligent use of our own native language, Jesus would have told us.
+Surely, if there was a better way to pray than the intelligent use of our native language, Jesus would have told us.

-One of the most delightful books on prayer I've ever seen is based on the premise that God wants us to pray in our own language and dialect.
-It is titled God Is No Stranger.
-I first saw a copy of it at the missionary editor's home in the mountains of Haiti.
+One of the most delightful books on prayer I've ever seen is based on the premise that God wants us to pray with words and phrases that truly reflect us.
+It is titled Missionary stories from Italy ]

 It's the kind of free, open communication with the Creator that our hearts long for.
 It is the type of relationship that He wants us to have with Him.